 Visit our winter slips and falls page for resources to prevent injuries in your parking lots during slippery and icy conditions.

 Water spilled around drinking fountains and in school kitchens can be another common injury source.
-Visit our everyday slips and falls page for resources to prevent these types of injuries.
-(Be sure to check out our Skip video on preventing slips and falls in kitchen environments ).
+So can standing on chairs instead of stepladders and tripping over cords and clutter.
+Visit our everyday slips and falls page for resources to prevent these types of injuries (and be sure to check out our Skip video on preventing slips and falls in kitchen environments ).

 Injuries involving students